Discover a career as an Animal Care and Control Officer.

 - Employer authorization (see application)

-- OPTION TWO (required pre-requisites - must have all three to apply)
+- OPTION TWO (required pre-requisites - must have all to apply - see application for details)

 Grade 12 English recommended or equivalent language skills: LET with a minimum level 3; LPI with a minimum 26 on the essay and 5 in English usage, 5 in sentence structure, or 10 in reading comprehension or equivalent.